gregorygavarian/Wordle-SQL/README.md

 |budgy|66|
 |...|...|

-These are all funny words, but I'll go with dumpy.
+These are all funny words, but I’ll go with dumpy, since it introduces P and Y while avoiding all prior letters.
 It matched on the occurrence of a P in the fourth position (meaning that the fourth letter is not a P, but a P does appear somewhere in the word).
 There are no words that exclude all 15 that we've used so far, so let's move to a depth-first search.
 From the information we have so far, we know that:

 * The word is not AROSE, CLINT, or DUMPY
 * R, and O are the second and third letters.